koddsson/cooking/Food.md

 So my recipies will either call for vegan ingredience specifically or just call milk, milk and when I'm making food, I'll use oat or soy or almond milk.

-Since I moved to London some years ago I've really enjoyed eating [[Indian food]].
+Since I moved to London some years ago I've really enjoyed eating Indian food.
 There's a vegeterian/vegan indian place in my neighborhood that's increadibly good.

-I really love a good [[Pizza]] but it's hard for me to make at home.
+I really love a good [Pizza](./Pizza.md) but it's hard for me to make at home.
 I always prefer pizzas made by someone with access to good sourdough and a wood fire oven.
 I've made some progress with a pizza stone, but I need to get better at making pizzas.